How to License Your Music for Film and TV

 Learning to license music for film and TV opens up one of the best-paying opportunities in music for independent artists.
-A single placement in a show, advert, or film can earn more than years of streaming, and music supervisors are constantly searching for fresh tracks from artists nobody’s heard yet.
-The good news: if you own your music, you’re already in a strong position.
+A single placement in a show, advert, or film can earn more than years of streaming, and it’s one of the more reliable ways musicians actually make money beyond the playlists.
+Music supervisors are constantly searching for fresh tracks from artists nobody’s heard yet, and the good news: if you own your music, you’re already in a strong position.

 This guide walks through preparing your music, sorting your rights, and getting it in front of the people who place songs.
 This is general information, not legal advice — have licensing agreements reviewed by a professional.